 Vera Ryklova is an emerging artist, working in lens-based media.

-She graduated in 2015 from the Institute of Art, Design and Technology, Dún Laoghaire, with a BA (Hons) in Photography.
+Currently undertaking MA in Art and Research Collaboration, she graduated in 2015 from the Institute of Art, Design and Technology, Dún Laoghaire, with a BA (Hons) in Photography.

 Her activities are also engaged in curatorial practice.
 After her own graduation she began exploring the idea of collaboration with recently graduated students from art collages aiming to introduce their practices to contemporary art scene and she organised and curated two group exhibitions in Dublin, in 2015 and 2017.

 Originally from the Czech Republic, Ryklova was brought to Ireland on a journey of personal discovery and since 2007 she has been living and working there.
 Based in Dublin, she has also been resident in Thomastown, Co.
 Kilkenny.